marianamn/trip-dairy/README.md

 # Trip Diary
 ## Web frond-end course project ##

-Trip Diary is a SPA that allows you to capture your travels in a digital diary.
+Trip Diary is a single page application that allows you to capture your travels in a digital diary.

 - Add stories and photos.